lynch-mob/lynch-mob/README.md

 I am currently developing a custom motherboard for a game system based around a Raspberry Pi Pico.

-If you need to contact me, do so via email at racrtherobot19@gmail.com.
+If you need to contact me, please do so via email at racrtherobot19@gmail.com.